ianpleasance/learning-programming-for-sysadmins/Guide.md

 * Design Patterns: Elements of Reusable Object-Oriented Software

-Erich Gamma, Richard Helm, Ralph Johnson, and John M. Vlissides A popular book for teaching Object Oriented programming, however note that it teaches using C and Smalltalk
+Erich Gamma, Richard Helm, Ralph Johnson, and John M. Vlissides.
+A popular book for teaching Object Oriented programming, however note that it teaches using C and Smalltalk

 * The Pragmatic Programmer: From Journeyman to Master

-Andrew Hunt and David Thomas
+Andrew Hunt and David Thomas.
 A decent book for improving programming practices.

 # TL;DR